loreV/tlp-exercise/README.md

 The service is up and running at `http://localhost:8991/api/v1/swagger-ui/index.html`.

 ## Testing
-Two types of tests can be found in the project: unit and integration test (with naming format `**IntegrationTest`).
+Two types of tests can be found in the project: unit and integration test (the latter with naming format `**IntegrationTest`).

-As the project serves only as an exercise and for time’s sake, the code coverage is purposely low: only some tests were written in order to provide room for discussion.
+As the project serves only as an exercise and for time’s sake, the code coverage is purposely low: only some tests were written in order to provide room for technical discussion.

 ## Persistence
 The persistence layer is covered by in-mem H2 DB, for dev comfort.